shebz2023/MedRecord/README.md

-the users will receive the real time notifications they will also be able to use ai
+welcome to the front end of the med record